prismicio/slice-machine/docs/RELEASING.md

 First, ensure you have:

-1. Publish access to the `slicemachine` organization and to the `slice-machine-ui` and `start-slicemachine` packages.
+1. Publish access to the `prismic` organization and to the `prismic` package.
 2. Read access to the `SENTRY_AUTH_TOKEN` secret.

 Then, if you have access, the steps below explain how to publish packages: